ipbc-dev/jointube/content/home.en.md

 ## How it works {#how-it-works}

-Everybody can host a PeerTube server named **instance**.
+Everybody can host a PeerTube server we call **instance**.
-Every instance hosts it's own users and their videos.
+Every instance hosts its own users and their videos.
-It also keeps a list of the videos available on the instances the administrator choose to follow in order to propose them to it's users.
+It also keeps a list of the videos available of the instances the administrator chooses to follow in order to suggest them to its users.

-Every account has a globally unique (e.g. @chocobozzz@framatube.org) consisting of the local username (@chocobozzz) and the domain name of the server it is on (framatube.org).
+Every account has a globally unique identifier (e.g. @chocobozzz@framatube.org) consisting of the local username (@chocobozzz) and the domain name of the server it is on (framatube.org).

 The administrators of a PeerTube instance can follow each other.
 When your PeerTube instance follows another PeerTube instance, you receive the videos preview informations from this instance.
-This way, you can display the videos available on your instance and on the instance you decided to follow.
+This way, you can display the videos available on your instance and on the instances you decided to follow.
 So you keep control of the videos displayed on your PeerTube instance!

 [Questions?](/en/faq)